Inverse problems for mean field games: Introduction

 \section{Introduction}

 The theory of mean field games (MFGs) was introduced and studied by Caines-Huang-Malham\'e \cite{HCM06,HCM071,HCM072,HCM073} and Lasry-Lions \cite{LL06a, LL06b, LL07a, Lions} independently in 2006.
-It has received considerable attentions in the literature in recent years.
+The MFG theory has rapidly developed into one of the most significant tools towards the study of the Nash equilibrium behavior of large systems.
+Such problems consider limit behavior of large systems where the homogeneous strategic players interact with each other in a certain symmetric way.
+More precisely, each player acts according to his/her optimization problem taking into account other players' decisions.
+Since their population is large, we can assume the number of players goes to infinity and hence a representative player exists.
+They have a wide variety of applications, including economics \cite{AchdouHanLasryLionsMoll}, engineering \cite{HCM06}, finance \cite{LackerZari}, social science \cite{Gelfand} and many others.
 We refer to Lions \cite{Lions}, Cardaliaguet \cite{Cardaliaguet} and Bensoussan-Frehse-Yam \cite{BFY} for introductions of the subject in its early stage and Carmona-Delarue \cite{CarDel-I, CarDel-II} and Cardaliaguet-Porretta \cite{CarPor} for comprehensive accounts on the state-of-the-art developments in the literature.

 We first briefly introduce the mathematical setup of our study and shall supplement more details in Section 2.
 In its typical formulation, an MFG can be described as follows.
 Let $n\in\mathbb{N}$ and the quotient space $\mathbb{T}^n:=\mathbb{R}^n\backslash\ \mathbb{Z}^n$ be the $n$-dimensional torus, which signifies a state space.
 Given $x\in\mathbb T^n$ and the flow of probability measures $\{\rho_t\}_{t\in [0,T]}$ on $\mathbb T^n$ with $\rho_0=m_0$, one aims at minimizing the cost functional over all the admissible closed-loop controls: